Question:

 For those leaving inpatient residential treatment or partial hospitalization, intensive outpatient programs (IOP) are yet another gradual step forward on the road to recovery.

-With a focus on group therapy, individual counseling, and education, clients undergoing Intensive Outpatient Treatment in Newport Beach can meet three to five days a week.
+With a focus on group therapy, individual counseling, and education, patients undergoing Intensive Outpatient Treatment in Newport Beach can meet three to five days a week.
 Each session lasts three hours.
 This level of care requires the least amount of attendance at a facility.

 Help For Cocaine Addiction

+Finding an 8 ball of coke in a loved one’s possesions is a difficult thing to process.
 If you or a loved one are struggling with cocaine addiction but wonder how long addiction treatment takes or have other questions, call us at 866-881-1184 or contact us here.
 Our highly qualified staff will be happy to help give you an idea on what to expect from your addiction recovery timeline, help verify your insurance, and assist with any other questions you may have.